lmmx/waterdown/README.md

 ## Demo

-- In part 1 of this demo, it is explained how watermarks are extracted from images
+- In part 1 of this demo, it is explained how watermarks are extracted from images (estimated)
-- In part 2, the extracted watermarks are loaded from file and used as a mask on new images
+- In part 2, the estimated watermark [image gradient] is used to detect the watermark in new images

 ### 1: Extracting watermarks